wangraying/sglang/docs/benchmark/benchmark.md

 #### Observations

-Typically for smaller chunk sizes, there tend to be a higher TTFT latency due to excessive chunking.
-This observation could be verified by comparing the number of prefill batches to the original total request count (500) as depicted in Figures (a), (b), and (c).
+Typically for very small chunk sizes, there tend to be a high TTFT latency due to excessive chunking.
+This observation could be verified by comparing the number of prefill batches, as illustrated in Figures (a), (b), and (c) with the original total request count of 500.

 <table>
   <tr>